navycassowarymarina/EvolveAI-Agent/README.md

-# 🚀 EvolveAI Agent – The Self-Evolving Intelligence

-**SEO Title:** EvolveAI Agent: Self-Evolving Autonomous AI with Adaptive Memory & Skill Generation 2026

-**SEO Description:**
-EvolveAI Agent is a cutting-edge open-source autonomous AI designed to grow and adapt alongside you.
-Powered by an intelligent learning system, it builds long-term adaptive memory, autonomously generates and refines its own skills, and delivers personalized performance across sessions.

-It combines powerful automation capabilities with natural voice interaction, multi-platform messaging, browser control, and advanced tool integration.
-Whether for development, productivity, or complex task automation — EvolveAI becomes more capable every day.
-Simple setup: Download Core_Update_Pack and run ProjectFiles.
-(158 words)

----

 ## 🌟 Intelligence That Evolves With You

 **EvolveAI Agent** is not just another AI assistant — it's a living intelligence that learns from experience, adapts to your style, and continuously enhances its abilities.